cgerard321/STQA-pet-clinic-F2020/README.md

 git commit -m "A short description of what work was done in the commit"
 ```

-- After that you might repeat the `git add .` and `git commit` a couple times before your master piece is done
+- After that you might repeat the `git add .` and `git commit` a couple times before your masterpiece is done

-- When you are ready to show it to everyone else or if you want to be able to access it on another computer we have to push it with this command, it might ask you for login creds
+- When you are ready to show it to everyone else or if you want to be able to access it on another computer, we have to push it with this command: (it might ask you for login creds)

 ```
 git push
 ```

-- Again this is the same this as saying `git push origin master` the `origin` and `master` are implicity typed
+- Again this is the same this as saying `git push origin YOUR-BRANCH-NAME` the `origin` and `YOUR-BRANCH-NAME` are implicitly applied
+- If git gives you and error here telling you that you need to set the remote as upstream, simply copy/paste the command it gives you.
+Next time you push on this branch, you won't get this error.

-- Imagine at this point everything in the story is done and you are ready to get it code reviewed by the other devs, we need to make a pull request to do that
+- Imagine at this point that everything in the story is done, and you are ready to get your code reviewed by the other devs.
+We need to make a pull request to do that
-- Go to your origins github page or the upstreams and make a new pull request, at the top verify that the branch and HEAD are all coming from and going to the correct place
+- Go to your origin's github page (or project repo) and make a new pull request.
+At the top, verify that the branch (thing you want to compare) and base are all coming from and going to the correct place.
+"Compare" should be YOUR-BRANCH-NAME and "base" should be master.
-- Add a title documented in the 'structure' section and make sure to add the label on the side bar indicating which team you are on
+- Add a title as per the instructions in the 'structure' section, and make sure to add the label on the side bar, indicating which team you are on
-- In order to merge this pr we need two other people to review and approve it, you can get other peoples attention by 'requesting a review' on the side bar
+- In order to merge this Pull Request (PR), we need two other people to review and approve it.
+You can get other peoples attention by 'requesting a review' on the side bar or by sending them a DM in slack
-- Start by asking people on your team to do the review but don't hesitate to ask someone from a different team
+- Start by asking people on your team to do the review but don't hesitate to ask someone from a different team if there is an interaction
-- Once you've pleased everyone, your code is in prime condition, and you have no merge conflicts you can finally hit the 'squash and merge' button and set another title in which the naming conventions are documented in the 'Pull Request Commit Naming' section of 'Structure'
+- Once you've pleased everyone, your code is in prime condition, and you have no merge conflicts you can finally hit the 'squash and merge' button and set another title.
+Follow the naming conventions in the 'Pull Request Commit Naming' section of 'Structure'
-- Your pr is now merged on the upstream master and everyone can fetch and rebase to see the work you've done
+- Your PR is now merged and everyone can fetch and rebase or pull to see the work you've done
-- Congrats just repeat this process until the semester is over
+- Congrats.
+Just repeat this process until the semester is over.

-## Merge conflicts / Updating your branch
+## Merge Conflicts / Updating your Branch

-### The commands are pretty much the same if you are updating a branch or if you are trying to fix a merge conflict, except if you are updating you will skip the `git add .` and the `git rebase --continue` because you don't have anything to fix, you will still have to `git push -f`
+The commands are pretty much the same whether you are updating a branch, or you are trying to fix a merge conflict, except if you are updating you will skip the `git add .` and the `git rebase --continue` because you don't have anything to fix.
+You will still have to `git push -f`

-Oh no, you have a merge conflict, this happens when you and another dev are working on the same file and edit the same line or git can't automatically figure out how to add your code and the upstream master code together
+Here's the scenario: Oh no, you have a merge conflict!
+This happens when you and another dev are working on the same file and edit the same line or git can't automatically figure out how to add your code and the master code together.

-Once you see this error on your pull request or if you happen to run into it outside of a pr just follow these easy steps
+Once you see this error on your pull request, or if you happen to run into it outside of a PR, just follow these easy steps:

-- First download the upstream master data
+- First download the origin master data

 ```
-git fetch upstream master
+git fetch origin master
 ```

 - Next we will use the rebase command

 ```
-git rebase upstream/master
+git rebase origin/master
 ```

-- Git will now replay the commits of your branch on top of the upstream master, if you have a merge conflict the prompt will pause and tell you which files were effected.
-From there just navigate to your file and update the code accordingly
+- Git will now replay the commits of your branch on top of the origin master.
+If you have a merge conflict, the prompt will pause and tell you which files were affected.
+From there, just navigate to your file and update the code accordingly.

-- Once you have fixed all the merge conflicts go back to your terminal and type
+- Once you have fixed all the merge conflicts go back to your terminal and type:

 ```
 git add .